ALLINONEUG/encryptedsocial-public-beta/README.md

 hosting on a server is coming soon

-if u want to support this project leave a little tip on my gofundme and follow me on instagram: socialendtoend
+if u want to support this project leave a little tip on my gofundme https://gofund.me/b4f5df870 and follow me on instagram: socialendtoend

-be ready for the real beta and the full release
+be ready for the real beta and the full release giving updates very soon